gear-foundation/academy/docs/03-intermediate/03-wait-wake-system/testing_wait_wake.md

 # Testing wait() and wake()

-Let's use `system.init_logger()` to start the environment in debug mode and see the debugs written.
+To begin, use `system.init_logger()` to initiate the environment in debug mode, enabling you to see the debug messages.

 ```rust
 use gstd::ActorId;